 After informing her son that for all intents and purposes he’s pretty much homeless in Los Angeles, she then twists the knife by asking about the girlfriend he made in “Karate Kid II”:

 Unlike the rest of us she is not aware that even though Daniel is a two-time All-Valley karate winner, he is an all-time loser in the game of love.
-While he wooed Elisabeth Shue away from Johnny in the first “Karate Kid,” the second one began with him whining to Miyagi at the airport about how she dumped him right out of the blue before she was supposed to go with them to Japan.
+While he wooed Elisabeth Shue away from Johnny in the first “Karate Kid,” the second one began with him whining to Miyagi about how she dumped him right out of the blue for yet another football player.
 Now you would think that a sweet and naive girl from a small Japanese village would take longer to realize what an annoying wimp Daniel is, but as you can see …

 As we shall see later, Daniel’s luck with the ladies gets no better in this film, but thankfully we take a break from this sad sack and return to a real winner: Terry Silver, who is using his usual 2:00 p.m. “drink champagne in the steam room” time to update Kreese on his evil scheme.

 Okay, so after gifting Kreese 100 percent ownership in 20 new Cobra Kai dojos and setting him up with a three-way with his favorite Tahitian massage girls, Terry actually asks if there is ANYTHING ELSE Kreese wants!
 And based on Terry’s reaction you would have thought he just won the lottery, but apparently making his friend’s dreams come true gives him the kind of joy most of us can only hope to experience even once in our lives.
 God Terry rules!